GPlates/new-gplates-website/src/pages/docs/user-manual/MotionPaths.md

 ![](screenshots/CreateFeatureMotionPath1.win32.png)

-Next allocate a plate id and the times of appearance and disappearance.
+Next allocate a plate id, relative plate id, the times of appearance and disappearance, as well as a Name if you desire.

 <table class ="note">
    <tbody>